patrickdemers6/AmesRide-api/README.md

 - This backend only receives route and stop information from a user.
 This is used to provide upcoming arrival and vehicle locations.
 - There is no tracking between sessions.
 As soon as the connection to the backend terminates (by closing the app), the session is completely forgotten about.
 - Any collection of analytics is broad and anonymized.
 Examples include the number of users connected to the backend at a given time or number of vehicle location requests.
-Data is aggregated using Grafana.
+Data is published using Prometheus and analyzed in Grafana.